 - Education…by presentations, programs, publications, reenactments and related activities.

 - Historical artifacts?
 Three dimensional objects with historical or aesthetic significance.

 - Photo archives?
 Images such as photographs, negatives, film, postcards, etc., and their electronic images.

 - Research libraries?
 A collection of books and other printed and electronic resources used to support research.

 The general collection has grown to represent the growth of Hatboro and the surrounding areas.
 It represents the life of our community over time!
 You can learn more about the life of our community through domestic, commercial, religious, educational, military, civic and governmental artifacts.
 Our library, with its archive and photographs, complements our collections and helps to provide background materials for ongoing projects as well as our ongoing mission.

 Many of the items in our collection are donated by local residents or families.
 We take great pride in being able to preserve and share with the community these beloved pieces which they have entrusted to us.

-New items are always being added to our collections so keep an eye on our website (millbrooksociety.com) or Facebook for updates.
-If you have items representing our local history that you would us to consider preserving as part of our collection, we are happy to talk with you.
+New items are always being added to our collections so keep an eye on our website (millbrooksociety.org) or Facebook for updates.
+If you have items representing our local history that you would like us to consider preserving as part of our collection, we are happy to talk with you.